BlogInternal Communications Measurement

 Benefits of Pulse Surveys vs. Traditional Engagement Surveys

-Traditional annual engagement surveys can offer valuable insights, but they often lack the immediacy needed to capture the ever-evolving dynamics of a workplace.
-Enter pulse surveys: shorter, more frequent surveys that provide a real-time snapshot of employee sentiment on specific topics.
-Here is how they differ:
+Traditional annual engagement surveys can offer valuable insights, but they usually lack the immediacy needed to capture the ever-evolving dynamics of a workplace.
+Because they are shorter and more frequent, pulse surveys provide a real-time snapshot of employee sentiment on specific topics.
+Here’s how they differ:

 employee pulse suveys vs traditional engagement surveys